UpdatedApril 21, 2022

 With this trend becoming the norm, businesses need to optimize online information to fit Google voice search.
 This requires truly understanding your customer’s mindset and language.
 For example, consider using common questions as headers.
 Voice assistants can easily match the question to recognize your content as a solution.
 Optimizing content for Google’s featured snippets is more critical too, since they’re often the result returned from voice searches.

 Video.
 The most popular social networking tool.

 Video has been embraced as the smart content marketing tool, especially on social media.
 And today, there’s no need for costly equipment and lengthy production schedules.
-Thanks to the popularity of social networks like Snapchat and Instagram, creating quick, lo-fi videos via smartphone can be just as effective—if not more so—due to the high engagement rates of these platforms.
+Thanks to the popularity of social networks like TikTok and Instagram, creating quick, lo-fi videos via smartphone can be just as effective—if not more so—due to the high engagement rates of these platforms.

 TikTok continues to be one of the fastest growing social channels—an app you record, edit and share short, looping videos.
 Given consumer preferences for quick visual content, it’s no wonder the app is doing so well.
 Fashion, publishing and entertainment companies are having immense success on TikTok, and as the platform evolves other industries will likely find creative ways to leverage it.
 Older channels, such as Facebook, are creating new features to compete with these services, which will influence social marketing strategies going forward.